awilli1186/wee-website/source/content/v3/start/markup/aria.md

 name: ARIA
 ---

-[WAI-ARIA](http://www.w3.org/WAI/intro/aria) defines a way to make web content and applications more accessible to those with disabilities.
+[WAI-ARIA](http://www.w3.org/WAI/intro/aria) defines methods to ensure web content and applications are accessible to those with disabilities.
 It especially helps with dynamic content and JavaScript controls.

 ```html
 <header role="banner"></header>